astikanand/astikanand.github.io/techblogs/high-level-system-design/ex_3_design_instagram.md

 4. [Tedious Hybrid Approach:]()

-   - Server pushes updates to all the users not more than a certain frequency, letting users with a lot of follows to regularly pull data.<br
+   - Server pushes updates to all the users not more than a certain frequency, letting users with a lot of follows to regularly pull data.

 <br>